Astrophysics (Index)About

 An electron capture supernova is a core collapse supernova in which the core collapse is triggered by electron capture by magnesium and neon: experiment and analysis indicate it can result in a supernova explosion lacking the fusion of a Type Ia supernova and can produce a neutron star (NS).

-In some cases, a pulsar which is apparently the remnant left by the supernova is moving away from the location, possibly the result of an anisotropic explosion pushing it away (a kick), the push termed a pulsar kick (or neutron star kick or NS kick).
+In some cases, a pulsar which is apparently the remnant left by the supernova is moving away from the location, possibly the result of an anisotropic explosion pushing it away (a velocity kick), the push termed a pulsar kick (or neutron star kick or NS kick).

 As of 2017, core collapse supernovae have yet to be convincingly simulated: if sufficiently large and fuel-depleted, a simulated star has collapsed into a stellar remnant, but the simultaneous generation of an explosion large enough to qualify as a supernova (on the order of 1 foe) apparently depends on processes not commonly included in simulations, such as neutrino interactions, and perhaps general relativity.
 Simulation trials suggest that a core collapse does not always cause a supernova, even within the specified mass range, but also depends on convection, turbulence, rotation, and/or magnetism.